Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ### IMMUTABLE VALUES VS VARIABLES

-All values in Floyd are immutable -- you make new values based on previous values but you don't directly modify old values.
+All values in Floyd are immutable -- you make new values based on previous values, but you don't directly modify old values.
 Internally Floyd uses clever mechanisms to make this fast and avoids copying data too much.
 It's perfectly good to replace a character in a 3 GB long string and get a new 3 GB string as a result.
 Almost all of the characters will be stored only once.

 The only exception is local variables that can be forced to be mutable.

-(Also each green-process has one mutable value too.)
+(Also, each green-process has one mutable value too.)

 - Function arguments
 - Function local variables
 - Member variables of structs.

-When defining a variable you can often skip telling which type it is, since the type can be inferred by the Floyd compiler.
+When defining a variable, you can often skip telling which type it is, since the type can be inferred by the Floyd compiler.

 Explicit